If you award PDH credits to engineers, you need to read this

 Live webinars are also accepted for PDH credit in all states.
 However, there are caveats in some states, such as the requirement for a quiz or survey at the end, or the ability for immediate interaction between attendees and the instructor.

-Online courses are approved for PDH credit in most states provided there is an acceptable method to assess whether the course learning objectives were met, such as a quiz at the end of the course.
+Online courses are approved for PDH credit in all states provided there is an acceptable method to assess whether the course learning objectives were met, such as a quiz at the end of the course.

 Marketing and Sales Presentations

-PDH activities must be educational.
-Sales pitches, equipment demonstrations, and trade show displays are not acceptable for PDH credit.
 If your company manufactures pumps, it would be appropriate to give a presentation, for example, that educates engineers on how to size a pump.
 It’s not appropriate to present the features and benefits of the various pumps in your product line.
 Nor is it acceptable to do a feature-by-feature comparison of your pumps vs the competition.

 If you wish to tell the audience about your company and its capabilities, that’s OK.
 But make it short.
 And do it at the end of the presentation after you have met the minimum time requirements for the PDH credit that will be awarded.